Santa Maria in Monserrato degli Spagnoli

 It was established as titular church in 2003.
-The last Cardinal Priest of the Titulus S. Mariae Hispanorum in Monte Serrato was Carlos Amigo Vallejo.
+The current Cardinal Priest of the Titulus S. Mariae Hispanorum in Monte Serrato is José Cobo Cano.

 History

 San Giacomo degli Spagnoli was erected in 1450 on the site of an earlier church.
 By 1506 it was the location of two hospices for Spanish pilgrims and the national church of the Crown of Castile in Rome.

 Santa Maria in Monserrato degli Spagnoli was founded in 1506 when the Brotherhood of the Virgin of Montserrat in Catalonia built a hospice for Spanish pilgrims.
 It served as the national church and hospital for the Aragonese community in Rome.

 When Santa Maria in Monserrato degli Spagnoli was completed in the 17th century, the focus of the community shifted to that church.
 San Giacomo degli Spagnoli was in poor repair, and many of the furnishings and artworks were transferred to Santa Maria in Monserrato, which is now the Spanish national church.
 San Giacomo degli Spagnoli was later deconsecrated and the building sold to the Missionaries of the Sacred Heart.